wso2/docs-apk/en/docs/develop-and-deploy-api/security/generate-access-token.md

 To invoke the system APIs such as for deploying, we need a valid access token issued by an identity provider (IdP).
 While APK supports third party IdPs such as Asgardeo and Auth0, it supports an inbuilt non-production identity provider as well, which is only meant for testing purposes.
 We are going to use the non-production inbuilt IdP for this guide.

 Execute the following request to generate the access token.
-Use the base64 encoded value of the colon separated client Id and client secret provided in the table below in the Authorization header of the request.
+Use the base64 encoded value of the colon separated client Id and client secret (clientID:clientSecret) provided in the table below in the Authorization header of the request.
 We will be using the client credentials grant type to generate the token.

 | Field         | Value                                |
 | ------------- | ------------------------------------ |